Historical Facts & Fiction

 WW2 History Hannah Byron WW2 History Hannah Byron

-Camp Westerbork: 97,776 Jews deported to German and Polish concentration camps
+Camp Westerbork: 97,776 Jews deported to German concentration camps

 Camp Westerbork was a Nazi transit camp in the province of Drenthe in the Northeastern Netherlands.
 Transport trains arrived at Westerbork every Tuesday from July 1942 to September 1944; an estimated 97,776 Jews were deported during the period.
 Anne Frank and her family arrived in Westerbork on 4 August 1944 and the family was put on a transport to Auschwitz on 3 September.